The Red Team Mindset

 Red teams play with situational awareness or lack thereof.
 Like an adversary, they identify patterns that link individuals to systems, systems to networks, and networks to the full target.
 They often expose alternative ways to probe the breaking point of policies and plans by creating false trails.
 They develop noisy attacks and let the target follow them, while having a secondary stealthy one ready to perform the actual attack.
 This disrupts the orderly way organizations perform their planning (and react to events).

 Proactive defense and offense can help deter all but the most focused adversaries.
 And those that still insist on attacking will need to modify their plans due to our proactive approach.
-Red teaming can misguide an attacker, causing her to unknowingly provide information to the organization and the security staff.
+Red Teaming can help the defenders learn how to misguide an attacker, causing her to unknowingly provide information to the organization and the security staff.
 An attacker might be forced to utilize tools or techniques she wasn’t planning to use and, in doing so, she might be careless, providing crucial information to the security stuff.
 This will provide a deeper understanding of a hacker’s TTPs.